stfc/PSyclone/doc/psyclone_script.rst

 Distributed memory
 ------------------

-By default the generator.py script will generate distributed memory (DM) code (i.e. parallelised using MPI).
+By default the `psyclone` script will generate distributed memory (DM) code (i.e. parallelised using MPI).
 As with the choice of API, this default may be configured by editing
 <PSYCLONEHOME>/psyclone/src/config.py.
 Alternatively, whether or not to